Interstate 20 in South Carolina

 Interstate 20 (I-20) is the main east–west Interstate Highway in the state of South Carolina, linking the state with important transportation and business hubs to the north, west, and south, including Atlanta, Georgia; Charlotte, North Carolina (via I-77); Savannah, Georgia (via I-95); and Washington, D.C. (via I-95).
+I-20 travels 141.51 mi west to east, from the Georgia state line at North Augusta, through Columbia, to end at I-95 in Florence.
+Past I-95, the roadway continues as Interstate 20 Business (I-20 Bus.) for about 2 mi to U.S. Route 76 (US 76), which goes to downtown Florence.

+The Interstate parallels US 1 closely from the state line to Camden where US 1 diverts away from the route and head northeast towards North Carolina while I-20 turns and heads eastward towards Florence.

 Route description

 I-20 enters the Palmetto State after crossing the Savannah River from Augusta, Georgia.
 Known as the J. Strom Thurmond Freeway (named for the US senator), the highway heads northeastward, bypassing Aiken and Lexington before reaching the state capital of Columbia.
-It was constructed in various stages beginning in late 1963, with the final section between South Carolina Highway 340 (SC 340) and Interstate 20 Business (I-20 Bus.) opening in August 1975.
+It was constructed in various stages beginning in late 1963, with the final section between South Carolina Highway 340 (SC 340) and I-20 Bus. opening in August 1975.

 At Columbia, I-20 crosses the Saluda and Broad rivers and travels through the northern part of the city and turns eastward, bypassing Fort Jackson and Camden before reaching Florence.
 It is at Florence where I-20 sees its eastern terminus at I-95.
 However, for about 2 mi, the roadway continues to downtown Florence as I-20 Bus.